-Column Mode Ribbon Economy Column Mode Ribbon Economy can be used in either IM or CM mode.
+Column Mode Ribbon Economy Column Mode Ribbon Economy can be used with both IM and CM printers.

 When using Column Mode, the printer retracts the ribbon after each print, allowing the next print to be made next to the previous one on the used ribbon.
 In the following example, the ribbon is divided into five columns, and five prints are made using the ribbon usually needed for one print.